-- ESCAP Regional Programme for Improving Economic Statistics in Asia and the Pacific: what possible focus on the informal economy - Next steps: country action plans - V. Training Design: The training course will cover the topics listed above.
+- ESCAP regional capacity building programmes on statistics in Asia and the Pacific: what possible focus on the informal economy - Next steps: country action plans - V. Training Design: The training course will cover the topics listed above.
 It is designed to present/review concepts and definitions and measurement methods and to discuss practical issues and possible solutions relating to their applications and use.
 The course is organized into modules; each module consists of a set of training sessions.
-Training activities within each training session will be a mix of expert presentations on the main topics, country-led discussions and presentations on applications, issues and lessons learned and working-with-data/design small-group work. - VI.
-Preparatory Activities: Participants to the course need to prepare a country report that covers the following: - Status of labour force data and statistics - O Existing data collection activities and methodologies/ or plans - O Presentation of time series of key labour force indicators - O SDG decent work related indicators, with a focus on those for which ILO is proposed as the custodian agency - Country policies on the informal economy and status - Status of statistics on informal employment, employment in the informal sector and contribution of the informal sector to the economy - o Existing data collection activities and methodologies/or plans - o Discussion of issues - O Presentation of existing statistics and indicators on the informal economy; ongoing efforts on computing harmonized comparable data on: - Extent and composition of informality - Informality and decent work deficits - Informality and poverty - ANNEXES to Body of Report - o Data collection instruments (questionnaires; schedules) - O List of publications and accessibility (e.g., website links) of survey results

-- O List of analytical reports on informal economy linkages to development issues and accessibility (e.g., website links) - Employment and income generation in the informal economy - Women workers in the informal economy - Poverty and the informal economy
+Training activities within each training session will be a mix of expert presentations on the main topics, country-led discussions and presentations on applications, issues and lessons learned and working with data/ concepts in small-group work. - VI.
+Preparatory Activities: Participants to the course need to prepare a short summary country report/presentation (maximum 10 slides) that covers the following: - Status of labour force data and statistics (3 slides) - o Existing data collection activities and methodologies/ or plans - O Presentation of time series of key labour force indicators - o SDG decent work related indicators, with a focus on those for which ILO is proposed as the custodian agency - Country policies on the informal economy and status, main actors involved (responsible ministry/ies, agencies or inter-ministerial structure and coordination mechanisms if any) (3 slides) - Status of statistics on informal employment, employment in the informal sector and contribution of the informal sector to the economy (4 slides) - o Existing data collection activities and methodologies/or plans - o Discussion of issues - o Presentation of existing statistics and indicators on the informal economy; ongoing efforts on computing harmonized comparable data on: - Extent and composition of informality - Informality and decent work deficits - Informality and poverty - ANNEXES to body of report/ presentation - o Data collection instruments (questionnaires; schedules) - O List of publications and accessibility (e.g., website links) of survey results - o List of analytical reports on informal economy linkages to development issues and accessibility (e.g., website links) - Employment and income generation in the informal economy - Women workers in the informal economy - Poverty and the informal economy - O Data and microdata accessibility mechanisms.